Moussazadeh v. Texas Department of Criminal Justice

 Max Moussazadeh is an Orthodox Jew who was imprisoned in Texas and denied kosher meals.
 In October 2005, Becket sued the State of Texas on Mr. Moussazedeh’s behalf, arguing that the state was arbitrarily denying Mr. Moussazadeh’s religious freedom in violation of RLUIPA.
 The vast majority of prison systems across the U.S. provide Jewish prisoners with kosher meals, and have done so for many years.
 Texas could do so at a cost of less than 0.02% of the prison system’s annual food budget.

-In response to Becket’s and Latham & Watkins’ lawsuit — which lasted over ten years and included two victories at the U.S. Court of Appeals for the Fifth Circuit — the Texas prison system established a kosher diet plan and began providing Mr. Moussazadeh and other Jewish inmates with kosher meals.
-Mr. Moussazadeh was released in 2015.
+Thanks to Becket’s and Latham & Watkins’ lawsuit — which lasted twelve years and included two victories at the U.S. Court of Appeals for the Fifth Circuit — the Texas prison system established a kosher diet plan and began providing Mr. Moussazadeh and all Orthodox Jewish inmates with kosher meals.
+Mr. Moussazadeh then put his lawsuit on hold, and ultimately dropped the lawsuit in 2017 after being released from prison.

 Becket has also brought successful kosher meal cases against the states of Florida and Georgia, and assisted in a similar victory against Indiana.
 In 2015, it won a unanimous Supreme Court victory in Holt v.
 Hobbs, a landmark case protecting the right of all prisoners to peacefully practice their faith.